rebecca-burwei/debugging-connections/index.md

 ---
 layout: page
-title: Debugging Connections
+title: Tech Transplanted
 description: A blog for tech workers
 background: '/img/bg-index.jpg'
 ---

 # Welcome!

-This is a blog for tech workers worldwide to reflect on how we're connected to each other and build cross-border solidarity.
+This is a blog for tech workers to reflect on how we're connected to each other and build cross-border solidarity.

 Check out our top posts: